-Comet 165P/LINEAR is an object whose orbit is approximately between Jupiter and Neptune.
+165P/LINEAR is a large comet whose orbit is approximately between Jupiter and Neptune.
 NASA JPL has not classified 165P/LINEAR as potentially hazardous because its orbit does not bring it close to Earth.

 165P/LINEAR's orbit is 5.87 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.